OctopusDeploy/docs/docs/infrastructure/windows-targets/index.md

 Your deployment target is configured, next you need to preform a  [health check and Update Calamari](/docs/infrastructure/windows-targets/index.md#health-check-and-upgrade-calamari).

-If the tentacle isn't connecting, try the steps on the [troubleshooting page](/docs/infrastructure/windows-targets/troubleshoot-polling-tentacles.md).
+If the Tentacle isn't connecting, try the steps on the [troubleshooting page](/docs/infrastructure/windows-targets/troubleshoot-polling-tentacles.md).

 #### Polling Tentacles over WebSockets